top of page

 Ardeshir smiles “I am running out of gas just sitting here.”

-Ardeshir is about to reply when he realises - this man, this driver, he could be anyone.
-Anyone.
-Just waiting for him to say something…something incautious.
-Ardeshir does not want to appear discourteous.
-He nods imperceptibly and quickly turns away, as if re-called to duty by the old cassettes, as if he had been derelict in their need for urgent re-arranging on his dashboard.
+Ardeshir is about to reply when he realizes this man, this driver could be anyone.
+Anyone just waiting for him to say something incautious.
+Ardeshir does not want to appear discourteous..
+He merely nods imperceptibly and quickly turns towards the old cassettes as if they had called him for re-arranging.

-Kaveh’s parents don’t think very much of him, he knows, even though he, too, has been to Europe, to Denmark, in fact.
-So homesick, though, it was a blessing he never found a real job there.
-The family's initial frosty friendly optimism at Ardeshir’s ability to help their son has faded along with Kaveh’s math grades.
+Kaveh’s parents were impressed that he has been to Europe, had studied in Denmark as a matter of fact.
+He doesn’t add that he had been so homesick, it was a blessing he never found a real job there.
+The parents’ initial friendly optimism at Ardeshir’s ability to help their son is now fading along with Kaveh’s math grades.
 Ardeshir is thankful that it is only the mother he must face on his weekly visits.
 The father is never home.
 There is much work to keep a factory running, the mother explained importantly.
 Something Kaveh must learn as well as math.
 But his father will see to that part, she adds.

-Poor Kaveh, Ardeshir thinks, the boy already 14 does not show any sign of being able to take over anything, much less math.
+Poor Kaveh, Ardeshir thinks, the boy, already 14, does not show any sign of being able to take over anything, much less math.
 But Ardeshir reassures the mother, and of course in a way himself.
 Your son is smart, he tells her, but he must do the exercises I leave him.
 He must apply himself.
 (As I did, once).
 Ardeshir feels badly because shy, hesitant, heavy Kaveh reminds Ardeshir of himself.
-One evening Ardeshir was even struck by how alike their hands were – wide and fat, but like Ardeshir’s, Kaveh’s fat stubs of fingers also ended in delicate points where the nails began.
+One evening Ardeshir was even struck by how alike their hands were – wide and thick, and like Ardeshir’s, fingers thinning to delicate points where the nails began.
 But how long will the parents bear the tutor’s inability to raise their son’s grades.
 Until Ardeshir finds another student to replace Kaveh, he must continue to place the blame of failing on the boy without seeming to.

-For the lessons, he and Kaveh each sit on one of the eight elaborately carved, beautifully upholstered chairs which surround the dining room table, itself fitted into a dining alcove within the living room.
+For the lessons, he and Kaveh each sit on one of the eight elaborately carved, upholstered chairs which surround the dining room table which is fitted into a dining alcove within the living room.
 A plastic table cloth covers what Ardeshir suspects is an equally beautiful table.
 It is almost exactly the same grayish, cheap pattern that his own family uses.
-How could they know this?
-In that lovely room, they have made Ardeshir’s final destination, winter.
-The mother brings in a tray of tea, plates and some dishes of raisins and almonds.
+Did they know this about him?
+The mother brings in a tray of tea, plates and a dish of fruit.
 Leaving them alone, she is always nearby.
 Ardeshir can hear her in the kitchen on the other side of the wall.
-Sometimes she is on the stairs.
+Sometimes a door closes.
 Sometimes there is the slight thrum of her passage down the hallway as she goes about her mysterious obligations.
-Back and forth she goes, in and out of the fire-bloomed, swan-white rooms he will never see.
+Back and forth she goes, in and out of the other fire-bloomed, swan-white rooms he imagines.

 In just such an evening filled like all the others with disappointing exercises, and the mother on some long household journey, that Ardeshir, tired and bored asked the boy about his interests.
 Kaveh was even more silent than usual, if such a possibility could be.
 The silence lengthened.
 Should I have asked this question?
 Is it too personal?
 But then Kaveh , his head still bent towards his lesson book whispered,